meza/achievementbooks/README.md

 ## User Manual

+For the right version of the manual, please switch to the branch you're interested in.
+The BETA manual is here: [https://github.com/meza/achievementbooks/tree/beta] (https://github.com/meza/achievementbooks/tree/beta)

 ### Installing the Mod

 Currently Achievement Books only supports 1.7.10, but is under active development for all other versions too.